 As information technology continues its rapid advancements, with new products being brought to market requiring new skill sets from IT professionals, one way to gain knowledge of and acknowledgement for knowing a new program is to become certified with that program.
 With hundreds of IT certifications available, however, which ones are worth pursuing and which are an unnecessary investment in time and money for a student?

-IT Certification Fact Versus Fiction
+IT Certification Fact Versus Myth

-It's a fact that employers looking to hire an IT technician or engineer will give weight to certain certifications held by a candidate but it's fiction that just any old certification will do.
+It's a fact that employers looking to hire an IT technician or engineer will give weight to certain certifications held by a candidate but it's a myth that just any old certification will do.
 The right certification is a personal matter; it depends on a candidate’s unique interests, area of expertise, work environment and career goals.

 According to experts in the industry, the most coveted certifications currently include:

 - Those from Microsoft, including Certified Systems Engineer (MCSE), Certified TechnologySpecialist (MCTS) and Certified IT Professional (MCITP)

 - CompTIACertifications, including: A+, Network+, Security+ and Linux+